decorator-factory/penguin-game/docs/level-binary-format.md

 u16  # number of entries

 # each entry is:
-S16  # just the shape
+Shp  # just the shape
 ...
 ```